 Reasons why a toddler needs a pacifier

-Let’s start with the reasons your child has grown attached to the pacifier, and why you have let it get this far!
+Let’s start with why your child has grown attached to the pacifier and why you have let it get this far!

-This world can be a tough place, especially if you are brand new and everything is a little bit scary!
-A pacifier will give your child some comfort, especially when they are put to sleep in their own bed and it is a bit dark.
+- It gives them comfort – This world can be tough, especially if you are brand new and everything is a little scary!
+A pacifier will comfort your child, especially when they are put to sleep in their bed and it is a bit dark.

-Yeh, I said nipple….get over it.
-As a baby, you may get your food source from a nipple, which again is comforting because you feel close to the source.
+- It replicates a nipple – Yeh, I said nipple, get over it.
+As a baby, you may get your food source from a nipple, which is comforting because you feel close to the source.

-This one is for you, and it is probably the reason why they still have their pacifier.
+- It helps to get your child to sleep – This one is for you, which is probably why they still have their pacifier.

-Again, another one for you.
-If they fall over or hurt themselves on something….or they just will not stop crying, you can feel good knowing that you have a pacifier to placate them until they stop crying.
+- It settles them – Again, another one for you.
+If they fall over or hurt themselves on something, or they will not stop crying, you can feel good knowing that you have a pacifier to soothe them until they stop crying.

-Reasons why you need a good pacifier alternative for a toddler
+Reasons why you need good pacifier alternatives for toddlers

 Are there any pacifier alternatives for toddlers that work?

-I am sure you will find a tip here that works because they can all work as pacifier alternatives for toddlers!
+I am sure you will find a tip that works because they can work as pacifier alternatives for toddlers!